 Pet owners are required to pay a pet deposit in addition to any other required deposits.
-The amount of the deposit is the higher of the family's total tenant payment or \$50.00, and must be paid in full before the pet is brought on the premises.
+The amount of the deposit is a flat amount of \$250.00 and must be paid in full before the pet is brought on the premises.
+A pet deposit is not required for companion animals as a result of reasonable accommodation.